siennaxsun/The-Nature-Of-Code/README.md

 # Learning Algorithms from The Nature Of Code

-This repository contains my self-paced learning progress following **Daniel Shiffman’s “The Nature of Code”**.
+This repository is to document my self-paced learning progress following **Daniel Shiffman’s “The Nature of Code”**.
 All sketches are implemented in **p5.js**, exploring algorithms that simulate natural systems — such as motion, forces, genetic algorithms, and fractals.

-## 🧭 Progress
-✅ Chapters 1–9 completed (in progress)
-📘 Each folder corresponds to a chapter and exercise from the book.

 ## 🔗 Related Resources
 - [The Nature of Code (Book)](https://natureofcode.com/)